ipfs/ipfs-docs/docs/concepts/glossary.md

 ### IPFS Mainnet

-IPFS Mainnet is a term used to describe the default or "main" network that many IPFS implementations connect to.
-Mainnet is a subset of all the [IPFS implementations](https://specs.ipfs.tech/architecture/principles/#ipfs-implementation-requirements) and typically includes implementations that connect to the [Amino DHT](#amino) and support [Bitswap](#bitswap), [UnixFS](#unixfs), and the [IPFS Gateway](#gateway).
-This has mostly been assumed for the IPFS network and is not emphasized for anyone other than protocol experts.
+IPFS Mainnet is a term used to describe the default or "main" public network that most IPFS implementations connect to by default.
+Most [IPFS implementations](https://specs.ipfs.tech/architecture/principles/#ipfs-implementation-requirements) were designed to work with Mainnet (but some can be configured instead to form a private swarm).
+Mainnet IPFS nodes typically join the [Amino DHT](#amino) for content routing with the help of the [Bootstrap nodes](#bootstrap-node), rely on [Bitswap](#bitswap) for data transfer, [UnixFS](#unixfs) for encoding files and directories, and typically expose an [IPFS Gateway](#gateway).
+This has mostly been assumed for the IPFS network.
 Nonetheless, IPFS Mainnet is a useful distinction in a world of many [IPFS implementations](../concepts/implementations.md) with varying degrees of interoperability.

 ### Merkle-DAG